-In 2016, Mark Zhou and an eleven-person team founded MT Packaging (now MTPak Coffee) in Shanghai.
-Inspired by the specialty coffee industry’s commitment to sustainability and innovation, our aim was to offer high-quality customised packaging made from recyclable, compostable, and biodegradable materials.
+In 2016 Mark Zhou founded MT Packaging (now MTPak Coffee) in Shanghai.
+Inspired by the specialty coffee industry’s commitment to sustainability and innovation, his aim was to offer high-quality customised packaging made from recyclable, compostable, and biodegradable materials.

-The following years saw our international client portfolio expand.
-As a worldwide leader, we now have local representatives in Europe, North America, Australasia, and Asia, and the Middle East.
+The following years saw MTPak Coffee’s international client portfolio expand with local representatives in Europe, North America, Australasia, Asia, and the Middle East.

 Our services include an expert design team, high-quality flexographic and rotogravure printing, fast delivery, and more.

 Recently, an increasing number of coffee businesses have stated their intention to become carbon neutral by 2030.
 Prompted by growing concerns about the environmental impact of the coffee supply chain, both big and small businesses have made it their priority to reduce carbon emissions in whatever way they can.

 At MTPak Coffee, we understand the importance of these aims.
 That’s why we offer coffee packaging that minimises the carbon footprint of specialty roasters.
 Our recyclable and compostable coffee packaging require fewer carbon emissions to produce that conventional packaging, while our water-based inks are low in volatile organic compounds (VOCs).

 A circular economy is a closed-loop system in which waste is eliminated and resources are in continual use.
 The aim is to limit the environmental impact of products, equipment, and infrastructure by improving their productivity, as opposed to a linear economic system of “take, make, dispose”.